Robert Jaworski: Basketball

-Amateur career
+Amateur

 YCO Painters

 In 1967, Jaworski joined the YCO Painters under coach Carlos Loyzaga in the now-defunct semi-pro league Manila Industrial and Commercial Athletic Association (MICAA).
 He played for YCO during the 1967 National Seniors and National Invitational, both of which were won by YCO.
 That year, he and veteran internationalist Narciso Bernardo were named as members of the Mythical Five.

 Meralco Reddy Kilowatts

 Jaworski then transferred to the newly formed Meralco Reddy Kilowatts (owned by public utility Meralco) in 1968 but was unable to play due to lack of release papers.
 He finally suited up for Meralco in 1970.
-His won the MVP award during the 1970 Presidential Cup.
+He won the MVP award during the 1970 Presidential Cup.

 In 1971, Jaworski was an MVP candidate once again, as he was the highest-scoring Filipino player with 15.2 points per game and also averaged 10.6 assists, 6.2 rebounds during the Reinforced (Open) Conference.
-During the All-Filipino Conference, he was averaging 15.7 points (eighth-best in the league), 10.1 assists (second only to YCO’s Freddie Webb), 8.5 rebounds, and 3.0 steals (fifth-highest in the league) in eight games.
+During the All-Filipino Conference, he was averaging 15.7 points (eighth-best in the league), 10.1 assists (second only to YCO's Freddie Webb), 8.5 rebounds, and 3.0 steals (fifth-highest in the league) in eight games.
 On December 19, 1971, during a physical game between Meralco and the Crispa-Floro team, with Crispa up 65–50, he and Alberto "Big Boy" Reynoso assaulted two basketball officials, Eriberto Cruz and Jose Obias.
 Reynoso and Jaworski chased the two officials on the court and mauled them in front of the crowd.
 MICAA banned them for two years, but the Basketball Association of the Philippines (BAP) raised it to a lifetime ban.

-In February of 1973, both players were reinstated with the help of then-presidential assistant Guillermo de Vega.
+In February 1973, both players were reinstated with the help of then-presidential assistant Guillermo de Vega.
 They played for Meralco for a final time during an exhibition match against the Japanese national team, which they won.
 Meralco then quietly disbanded, due to the incident and due to the Marcos government taking over the public utility.

 It was also around this time when the nickname "Big J" was given to him by play-by-play commentator Willie Hernandez, resembling the "Big O" tag given to Oscar Robertson who Jaworski played like.